wuhulala/workspacex/README.md

 - If you see `ModuleNotFoundError: No module named 'workspacex'`, ensure your `PYTHONPATH` includes `src`.
 - Storage and embedding backends are pluggable and extensible.
 - For S3 support, install `s3fs` and configure credentials as needed.
+- For reranking, CUDA is recommended for better performance.
+- The reranker server supports both CPU and GPU inference.

 ---